The Best Golf Clubs for Seniors in 2022 — Plus, The Top 4 Best Golf Ball Picks for Older Players

 Softer golf balls can help a senior's golf game significantly.
 Inevitably, as we age, swing times begin to slow down.
 A ball with lower internal compression (rated 70 or 80) will offer good loft and distance off the tee.
 Another part of aging can be vision issues.
 So, a ball with lower compression and high visibility is vital, especially if you're playing in the early morning hours or late afternoon towards dusk.
 When selecting a low compression ball, ask yourself the following:

-With these points in mind, here are the best low compression balls on the market in 2022.
+With these points in mind, here are the best low compression balls currently on the market.

 These Calloway Supersoft balls are engineered with a rubber core and an ionomer polymer cover to provide maximum forgiveness, loft, distance, and speed.
 The ball is 3 percent larger than a standard ball, making it easier to hit and spot.
 And even though it's slightly larger than standard, this ball is PGA-approved.
 At a reasonable price point, the Supersoft Max is one to try if your swing is 95 miles per hour or less.